Tools & capabilities

 Advanced Tools

-Dust Apps are completely custom applications you can build to enhance your assistants in a limitless way.
+Dust Apps are completely custom applications you can build to enhance your agents in a limitless way.

-Define the tools and let the assistant decide which are relevant to your specific request.
+Define the tools and let the agent decide which are relevant to your specific request.

 Tips & tricks to maximize tools’ performance